 A truck hauling a poorly distributed load is an accident waiting to happen -- in fact, this is one of the main reasons that bumper pull horse trailers get such a bad rap for safety.
 By its very nature, the bulk of the weight of a horse trailer, namely live horses, is a difficult load to haul.
-Your horses shift around as you drive and they’re really kind of built upside down for proper loading.
-Since most of their weight is high up off the floor of the trailer, it’s important that your trailer not sway or do anything too unpredictable in order to avoid injuries.
+Your horses shift around as you drive with most of their weight is high up off the floor of the trailer.
+In contrast, a traditional cargo load has most of the weight lower to the ground.

-Poorly distributed trailer weight like this makes it harder to know that you’ll be able to stop suddenly when you must.
+Poorly distributed trailer weight like this makes it harder to stop suddenly when you must.
 Too much dive between the truck and trailer can create an unsafe situation -- braking can be nearly impossible because the front wheels come up off the ground slightly due to the force on the back of the vehicle.

 To fix this issue, a weight distribution system is comprised of a large trailer hitch that attaches to your tow vehicle, a weight distribution shank with a ball mount, and spring bars that sweep back under the tongue of your horse trailer.

 These components work together to provide additional hitch points between your truck and trailer.
 The entire trailer load is transferred more evenly between ALL of the axles on your truck and trailer combination resulting in a level distribution of weight.